-The Pitt Data Catalog facilitates researchers’ discovery of data by providing a searchable and browsable online collection of datasets generated by Pitt researchers.
+The Pitt Data Catalog (PDC) facilitates researchers’ discovery of data by providing a searchable and browsable online collection of datasets, software, and code generated by Pitt health sciences researchers.
 Rather than functioning as a data repository to store data, the catalog is a digital way-finder which includes rich metadata (including: description, keywords, format of dataset, instrumentation or software utilized/required, and information about who can access each dataset and how) to increase findability and usefulness of datasets.

 The Pitt Data Catalog is designed to:

 The University of Pittsburgh, Health Sciences Library System, is a member of the Data Discovery Collaboration and has customized this data discovery tool in part with Federal funds from the National Library of Medicine, National Institutes of Health, Department of Health and Human Services, under cooperative agreement number UG4LM012342 with the University of Pittsburgh, Health Sciences Library System.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 If you are writing a grant and plan to share your data (via a public repository, lab hosted server, by request, etc.) and make it discoverable with the Pitt Data Catalog, below is sample language that can be inserted into your data sharing plan or the data sharing section of your data management plan.